DomenicP/git-workshop/_posts/2022-09-07-02-feature-branches-and-multiple-machines.md

 * 3e228e1 Initial commit
 ```

-This same procedure should be done on the "laptop" repo as well as any other copies of the repo.
+This same procedure should be done on the "laptop" repo as well as any other copies of the repo to
+keep everything in sync.

 ## Recap